-A. HOMEWORK & QUIZZES: Reading assignments will be offered for each topic, and students are encouraged to complete reading assignments during the week we discuss the topic in class.
+A. HOMEWORK & OUIZZES: Reading assignments will be offered for each topic, and students are encouraged to complete reading assignments during the week we discuss the topic in class.
 A weekly online quiz (available on the Moodle site), covering core concepts, should be completed by 10 am the following Monday.
-Problem sets, involving chemistry calculations and critical assessment of topics covered in the reading or class discussion, will be assigned when we begin each topic and should be completed within one week.
-Although these weekly problem sets can be worked on individually or in study groups, every student is expected to understand how to solve the problems on their own.
+Problem Sets, involving chemistry calculations and critical assessment of topics covered in the reading or class discussion, will be assigned when we begin each topic and should be completed within one week.
+Although these weekly Problem Sets can be worked on individually or in study groups, every student is expected to understand how to solve the problems on their own.
 You are encouraged to seek assistance from the instructor or peer tutors, and can check your answers from either.
-I do not publically post answers to problem sets.
-Why not?
-In my experience, this too often short-circuits student learning.
-Reading someone else's answer is not the same as working to derive your own.
-We learn more from our mistakes than from others' answers.
-Problem sets will not normally be collected or graded.
-Instead, an inclass quiz consisting of one or two of the problems will be given most weeks (usually in class on the following Wednesday) and graded.
+However, I do not publically post answers to Problem Sets, because, in my experience, this too often short-circuits student learning.
+Reading someone else's answer is not the same as working to derive your own, and we learn more from our mistakes than from others' answers.
+Problem Sets will not normally be collected or graded.
+Instead, an in-class quiz consisting of one or two of the problems will be given most weeks (usually the following Wednesday).
 Bring a pencil and calculator to every class.
-If you cannot attend class when a quiz is offered, please do not contact the instructor; only the Dean of Students offers an Excused Absence (see attendance policy above).
+If you cannot attend class when a quiz is offered, please do not contact the instructor; only the Dean of Students or Dean for Academic Advising can offer an Excused Absence.

-B. EXAMINATIONS: Three exams are scheduled for the semester: 50-minute midterm exams on Monday, February 25 and Friday, April 26 and a final exam on May 9 from 6:30-9:30 p.m., as scheduled by the Registrar.
+B. EXAMINATIONS: Three exams are scheduled for the semester: 50-minute midterm exams on Monday, February 23 and Friday, April 24, and a Final Exam on Tuesday, May 5 from 1:30-4:30 p.m., as scheduled by the Registrar.
 Please note these dates and times and do not plan travel on these days; no alternate exam times can be offered.
-All exams are cumulative in coverage.
+Exams are cumulative in coverage.